Year 2

 English

 During whole class reading and phonics, we will be developing comprehension and reading skills as well as working on the spelling and grammar curriculum for Year 2.
 There will continue to be a weekly spelling test on Fridays.
-Finally, we will also be working on writing in pre-cursive and cursive script during our handwriting lessons.
+Finally, we will also be continuing our work on writing in pre-cursive and cursive script during our handwriting lessons.

 Maths